 Now you have an opening called a stoma in your belly.
 Waste will pass through the stoma into a pouch that collects it.

 You will have many new sensations in your body from the physical changes the operation has caused.
 Over time you will need to learn how to deal with these feelings.

 You may feel sad, discouraged, ashamed, or alone after getting an ileostomy.
 You may cry or become angry easily, or you may not have much patience.

-Try talking with a close friend, your doctor or nurse, or a family member you feel close to.
-Ask your doctor about seeing a mental health counselor.
+Try talking with a close friend, your health care provider, or a family member you feel close to.
+Ask your provider about seeing a mental health counselor.
 There may also be a support group in your area for people who have had ileostomies.

 If you have children, they may ask to see your stoma or pouch.
 Try to be relaxed when you talk with them about it.
 Try to explain how it works and why you have it.
 Answer their questions so they do not develop wrong ideas about it on their own.

 Attend a local ostomy support group if there is one in your area.
-Go by yourself, or take your spouse, another family member, or a friend.
-It may be helpful for you to get ideas and talk with others who also have had ileostomies.
-If you have a partner, it can be helpful for both of you to talk with other couples about how they live with an ileostomy.
+You can go by yourself, or take a spouse, family member, or friend with you.
+It may help to talk to others who have ileostomies and share ideas.
+If you have a partner, it can help for both of you to talk with other couples about how they live with an ileostomy.

 You should not need special clothes.
-Your pouch usually cannot be seen under your clothing.
-It is fairly flat.
+Your pouch will mostly be flat.
+It cannot be seen under clothes in most cases.

-Underwear, pantyhose, stretch pants, and jockey shorts do not get in the way of your ostomy bag or stoma.
+Underwear, pantyhose, stretch pants, and Jockey shorts will not get in the way of your ostomy bag or stoma.